The Closed World – Julian Oliver

 Using technology embedded in a modified telescope, The Closed World, presents a convincing yet entirely fabricated cosmos, created using machine learning techniques.
 Pivoting on a tripod, the telescope can be moved so as to scan the machine-generated cosmos as though it were the real cosmos above.
 Developed by artist Julian Oliver, the interactive artwork asks whether we could even tell a fabricated starscape from that of the real, while also addressing the deepening reach ‘AI’ and technologies of simulation have in the interpretation and production of truth.

-The Closed World is presented across six nights and three different locations.
+The Closed World is presented across six nights and two different locations.
 Look through the telescope and experience the alternate night sky between 5:30 and 9:30pm Thursday – Saturday from the 23rd of May to the 1st of June.

 The Closed World was commissioned by Aotearoa Digital Arts Network for the 2024 Symposium, ‘Rising Algorithms: Navigate, Automate, Dream.’ supported by Creative New Zealand and Wellington City Council.